CORONAVIRUS (COVID-19) INFORMATION

 Visiting our locations

-Spaces within our clinics have been identified for clients exhibiting respiratory symptoms compatible to COVID-19 and the flu.
-However, we strongly encourage individuals experiencing these symptoms to wait in their car and to call us from their vehicle.
+Spaces within our clinics have been identified for clients exhibiting respiratory symptoms compatible with COVID-19 and the flu.
+However, we strongly encourage those individuals experiencing these symptoms to wait in their car and to call us from their vehicle.

 Additionally, all clients will be given the option to wait in their car until an exam room is available.
-If you wish to use this option and are not experiencing any flu-like or COVID-19 symptoms, please check in at the front desk and inform the receptionist.
-While there have been no confirmed cases at any Regional facility, we want to proceed with an overabundance of caution by using social distancing practices that keep our communities resilient against COVID-19.
+If you wish to use this option and are not experiencing any flu-like or COVID-19 symptoms, please check-in at the front desk and inform the receptionist.
+We are proceeding with an overabundance of caution by using social distancing practices that keep our communities resilient against COVID-19.
+Regional is scheduling well patient visits in the first hours the location is open, and sick patient visits in the afternoon.
+Also, there is signage in the parking spaces in our lots.
+When you park, please call the number on the sign to check in.
+We ask that you remain in your car.
+We will call you when your exam room is available.

 Regional Health Clinic has a disinfectant procedure in place for nightly and day cleanings, which adheres to the CDC and the World Health Organization (WHO) guidance.
 There is also an increased number of hand sanitation sites available at our facilities.
 Other precautionary measures include enhancing onsite communications and signage regarding respiratory hygiene tips, increasing the frequency of cleaning and disinfecting bathrooms, lobby areas and commonly touched objects like hand railings, door handles and ongoing training for staff regarding best practices for providing a safe and healthy environment.